woossi0/suite/docs/usermanual/source/cartography/ysld/reference/functions.rst

   interpolate(attribute,value1,entry1,value2,entry2,...)

-.. warning:: ARE THESE VALUES MIN OR MAX?
+.. todo:: ARE THESE VALUES MIN OR MAX?
 INCLUSIVE OR EXCLUSIVE?
 ORDERED?
+TEST THESE.

 This would create a situation where the ``attribute`` value, if equal to ``value1`` will be given the result of ``entry1``; if halfway between ``value1`` and ``value2`` will be given a result of halfway in between ``entry1`` and ``entry2``; if three-quarts between ``value1`` and ``value2`` will be given a result of three-quarters in between ``entry1`` and ``entry2``, etc.